guilhermesilveira/generativemagic/README.md

 ## What is runtime/showtime?

 In computer science we say runtime is when the program is running.
-But GenerativeMagic will run before the show to setup the presentation and also during the show.
+However, GenerativeMagic will run before the show to set up the presentation and also during the show.
-We make the distiction of those two performance moments by using the words *setup time* and *showtime*.
+We make the distinction of those two performance moments by using the words *setup time* and *showtime*.
 Setup time is not the best word, suggestions are welcome.